 Split Insulation – Bad Joints & Seams

-The insulation is coming apart at the seams and joints do to pour application and improper insulation usage for an exterior application.
+The insulation is coming apart at the seams and joints due to poor application, and the improper insulation usage for an exterior application.

 Lack of Regulatory Enforcement and Knowledge

-In defense of the regulatory official, how are they to keep up with the wavering message about the temperature ratings of the insulation required for the various VRF manufactures.
+In defense of the regulatory officials, how are they to keep up with the wavering message about the temperature ratings of the insulation required by the various VRF manufactures.

 How to reduce your Risk with Proper Installation Techniques

 - Use pipe inserts at Hangers/Attachments points to avoid insulation compression.
 Don’t clamp directly onto piping.